πŸͺŸ Windows NativeΒΆ

 Shutdown

 On disconnect (or Stop Server), the add-on asks the subprocess to terminate and waits up to 5 seconds; if it is still alive, it is killed.
-The Unix pkill -f server.py path is not used; the backend holds the Windows process handle directly.
+The Unix pkill -f ppf-cts-server path is not used; the backend holds the Windows process handle directly.

 Why Start Server is a no-op